Random Running and Coaching Thoughts

 Use Systems Thinking

-Remember that training is a system not a single event.
+Remember that training is a system, not a single event.
 Helping an athlete reach their God-given potential requires a systems approach to training.
-How can you help each athlete physically, mentally, spiritually?
+How can you help each athlete physically, mentally, and spiritually?
 How will you help the athletes you coach with their unique struggles in life?
 How will you involve physical therapists, biomechanical experts, massage therapists, athletic trainers, and other professionals in your coaching practice?

 Be More Than An Athletic Coach